szhcoco/Investigation-on-Cheese-and-Calories/README.md

 Since the nutritions are calculated separately, it is reasonable to use other nutrition and ingredients to predict the amount of calories.

+<iframe
+  src="assets/hypothesis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Baseline Model

-In our baseline model, we use linear regression to predict the amount of calories, a quantitative value, in recipes.
-We chose linear regression because it is simple, interpretable, and suitable for predicting continuous target variables like calories.
-The data is split into training and testing sets with an 80/20 ratio.
+In our baseline model, we want to use linear regression to predict the amount of calories, a quantitative value, in recipes using features total_fat and sugar.
+All features here (calories, total_fat, sugar) are quantitative, so we don’t need to do any transformation here and can use them directly in the LinearRegression() function.
+We chose linear regression for the baseline model because all features we are using are continuous.
+It is hard to predict the amount of calories, a quantitative value, by classification.
+The data is split into training and testing sets with ratios of 0.8 and 0.2.

-The model uses two quantitative features to predict:
-1. total_fat
-2. sugar

-There are no ordinal or nominal features in this model, so no encoding or transformation is required.
-The features are used directly in the LinearRegression() function.

-The RMSE of train set is 203.8 and RMSE of test set is 196.2.
+The RMSE of the train set is 203.8 and the RMSE of the test set is 196.2.
 The similar performance on the training and testing sets indicates that there is no significant overfitting.
-However, the RMSE of approximately 200 calories is relatively high, meaning the model's predictions may not be precise enough for practical use.
-This is likely because the model uses only two features (total_fat and sugar) without further transformation and does not account for other factors that may influence calorie content.
-We should be able to improve the model performance by carefully choosing features and try some transformation.
+However, the RMSE of approximately 200 calories is relatively high, so we may still improve our model.
+Besides, the model uses only two features (total_fat and sugar) without carefully choosing or further transformation.
+So we should be able to improve the model performance by carefully choosing features and trying some transformation.

 ## Final Model